telerik/ajax-docs/general-information/adding-the-telerik-controls-to-your-project.md

 You can add any Telerik Control manually to the page by following the instructions below.

-* Copy the **Telerik.Web.UI.dll** from the **binXX** folder of the Telerik UI for ASP.NET AJAX installation to the **bin** folder of your web application (where **XX** specifies the version of the .NET framework against which the assembly is built) and reference it.
+* Copy the **Telerik.Web.UI.dll** from the **binXX** folder of the Telerik® UI for ASP.NET Ajax installation to the **bin** folder of your web application (where **XX** specifies the version of the .NET framework against which the assembly is built) and reference it.
 You can read more about the assemblies that come with your installation in the [Included Assemblies]({%slug introduction/installation/included-assemblies%}) article.

-* Open your **aspx/ascx** file and add the Telerik UI for ASP.NET AJAX Register directive at the top so that Visual Studio recognizes our control tags:
+* Open your **aspx/ascx** file and add the Telerik® UI for ASP.NET Ajax Register directive at the top so that Visual Studio recognizes our control tags:

 	**ASP.NET**